20 minutes with Joe Pugliese

 Joe: Yeah, and what I've found out as my career progresses is less of a sense of competition with other people.
 I'm not saying that I'm better than anybody, it's just that I'm being called for the thing that I do.
 People aren't asking me to do fashion.
 They want me to do portraiture, which is what I love.
 And within that world, am I shooting conceptual portraits?
 Am I shooting high-key lighting portraits?
 All of a sudden you start finding that you have a niche within a niche within a niche.
 You whittle it down to something that no one does but you.

-Mo: Was it transparent realising your perspective?
+Mo: Was it transparent realizing your perspective?
 How did you filter through knowing what people were looking for?

 Mo: It's easy to have the approach of giving people what they want just to justify you getting something in a monetary sense.
 If you nurture your creative integrity then you'll get what you want, even though it might make for a harder, longer road to travel.
 It's good to see your attachment towards creative integrity.